 For example, you may want to compare the average CSAT score metric with the volume of outbound responses metric to identify the fewest responses that need to be sent by an Agent to resolve an Issue.

 To create a new report to compare these metrics, navigate to the Agent Analytics report, then in the Visualizations/Fields area, select the fields Agent, Avg CSAT, and Avg outbound responses per Resolved Issue.

 You may notice that if you select a field, it appears in a list on the left side, as in the screenshot above.
 This is based on Power BI’s default logic.
 If you scroll down to the ‘visual level filters’ section on the left, you’ll see drop-downs for each filter where you can select additional parameters, such as a specific CSAT score or Agent.

 Please note that different filters will be available within the ‘fields’ selection based on which report you’re in.
 For questions about customizing which filters appear in which reports, please reach out to firstname.lastname@example.org.

-Once you’ve selected the filters you’d like to compare data for, click ‘File’ in the top-left, then select ‘Save as’.
+Once you’ve selected the filters you’d like to compare data for, click the ‘Reading View’ button.

 You can also use tables to further customize the data you see in the newly created report.
 To learn how, see Microsoft’s article Working with tables in Power BI reports and dashboards.